 Are you looking for a retirement hobby?
 The point is retirement is the best time to try things you always wanted to, especially if that thing is weed.
-Try learning the art of rolling a joint or start an adorable patch of marijuana in your garden.
+Try learning the art of rolling a joint or start an adorable patch of cannabis in your garden.

 Growing up during a time when weed is demonized and considered a deadly drug is honestly unfair.
 Today, many seniors who grew up in the era of anti-weed propaganda realize the lies were untrue.